 What is PUC in Karnataka?

-What is the Criteria for Passing Karnataka Board PUC?
+What are the Criteria for Passing Karnataka Board PUC?

 Students need to secure 35% marks to clear the PUC exam.
 Candidates will need to score a minimum of 70 marks in the language papers and 30 marks each in individual subjects for a total of 210 out of 600 marks to be declared pass.